 Balaji Wooputur is a Director in Data Analytics at Freddie Mac leading Business Data solutions in BigData platform for Single Family Risk.
 He has extensive leadership on Data solutions, Diginomics and Advance analytics in building and establishing business data solution across diverse industries like Finance, Federal and various verticals.
 Currently, he is responsible for developing and managing business data solutions on Big Data, AI, Diginomics and Advance analytics using Machine Learning for Single Family Credit Reporting Analytics (CAR).

 Ankit Singhal is a committer and a member of Apache Phoenix PMC (Project Managment Committee) for more than 2 years now.
-He has also been contributing to projects like HBase, Tephra, Calcite .
-He specializes in designing and developing big data solutions for different line of business.
-With over 7 years of Big Data experience, he has architected and created various analytics products and data warehouse solutions using Hadoop technologies like Hadoop, Kafka, Hive, HBase, Phoenix, spark.
+He has also been contributing to projects like HBase, Tephra, Calcite, Ranger, Hive .
+He specializes in designing and developing big data solutions for a different line of business.
+With over 8 years of Big Data experience, he has architected and created various analytics products and data warehouse solutions using Hadoop technologies like Hadoop, Kafka, Hive, HBase, Phoenix, spark.

 Rajeshbabu Chintaguntla is Staff Software Engineer at Hortonworks R&D-Data team.
 He is expert in designing and developing bigdata solutions as for business need.
 Throughout the career, he has contributed to Development of Hadoop ecosystem also he committer for Apache HBase and Project Management Committee member for Apache Phoenix projects.